wake/pager/README.md

-# pager
+# Pager

-A lightweight PHP paginator for ORMs
+A lightweight PHP paginator for ORMs.